|Nutritional Guidelines (per serving)|

 - 2 tablespoons butter

-- Season with salt to taste.
-Cook at a low simmer, stirring very frequently, until cornmeal reaches desired consistency, adding more liquid if necessary.
-Remove from hear, stir in butter, and serve.
+Season with salt to taste.
+Cook at a low simmer, stirring frequently until cornmeal reaches desired consistency, adding more liquid if necessary.
+Remove from heat, stir in butter, and serve.

-- If using mold, cook cornmeal until very thick, about 30-40 minutes.
+If using a mold, cook cornmeal until very thick, about 30 to 40 minutes.
 Stir in butter.
-Use 1-2 tablespoons additional butter to grease the inside of mold generously, and pour hot cornmeal into mold.
+Use 1 to 2 tablespoons additional butter to grease the inside of mold generously, and pour hot cornmeal into a mold.
 Let cool for about 10 minutes before gently unmolding.